OmjanaStudios/XBOX2PC/README.md

 1. 8GB Ram (Minimum)
 2. AMD Motherboard (Recommended)

+## State
+- [X] Write the needed information

 ## Warnings
 I DON'T recommend to install this on a REAL COMPUTER, use a vm instead.

 Im not responsable by ANY damage you get on your computer.

 ## Credits
-XvdTool, if was not it, i would spend money on a Xbox
+* XvdTool, if was not it, i would spend money on a Xbox